 Jim Kleinschmidt lived most of his early life in Arkansas, where he was educated as a physician.
 After a stint in the Navy, Jim and his wife Nancy sailed from the West Coast to the East Coast over a two-year period before settling down in the Shenandoah Valley of Virginia for the next 20 years.
 He practiced General Surgery and after further education, where he received his Masters in Medical Management from Carnegie Mellon University, he moved into hospital administration, where he completed his career as a vice president in Valley Health Systems in Virginia.
 During the many years that Jim and Nancy have sailed the East Coast of the US, they have stopped at St. Augustine many times.
-They finally chose to stay and plant roots in the wonderful community they had enjoyed so much and have lived here for over a year.
+They finally chose to stay and plant roots in the wonderful community they had enjoyed so much.
 Jim enjoys sailing and woodworking and dabbles in writing computer programs as a hobby.
 He was president of his HOA in Virginia for 6 years prior to his retirement.

 After living in Belgrade, Montana for 30 years, Judy Rente recently returned to St. Augustine and will be lifting and restoring her family home…something she’s dreamed of doing for many years!
 Judy grew up in Old City South at 331 St. George Street and graduated from St Augustine High School.
 She took ballet at the Lightner Museum studio of Lillian Lindsley who had students dancing in many venues around St Augustine.
 She attended St John’s River Junior College and North Florida Junior College and ultimately graduated from FSU.
 One of her favorite summer jobs was lecturing at Potter’s Wax Museum…it was much larger back then!